 Two years ago, Mach49 and TDK Ventures started working together to launch TDK’s first $50-million corporate venture capital (CVC) fund.
 Since then, thanks to the laser focus on bringing “TDK Goodness” value to entrepreneurs, early successes and quick iteration from the team, TDK Ventures has quadrupled its assets under management to $200 million.

-Nicolas Sauvage, president of TDK Ventures, and Paul Holland, Mach49’s managing director, corporate investing practice and VC-in-residence, sat down with Silicon Dragon's founder/editor Rebecca Fannin to present their success stories to the corporate venture-capital community.
+Nicolas Sauvage, president of TDK Ventures, and Paul Holland, Mach49’s Venture Investing Chairman and 2401 Board Member sat down with Silicon Dragon's founder/editor Rebecca Fannin to present their success stories to the corporate venture-capital community.